GLOBAL MARKETS-Stocks rise, oil gains as Crimea remains in focus

 German benchmark debt futures rose 11 ticks to settle at 142.51.

-(Additional reporting by Simon Jessop, Reporting by Herbert Lash; Editing by Chris Reese, Leslie Adler and Chizu Nomiyama)
+(Additional reporting by Simon Jessop, Reporting by Herbert Lash; Editing by Chris Reese and Leslie Adler)

 * Says Petroleum Facilities Guard should be placed under NOC (Adds update on production, Sanalla comment on NOC unification)